RESTyard/RESTyard/Docs/HypermediaSchema-MergeFallout.md

 - [x] Target frameworks: #131 bumped all projects net8 → net10.
 Align the branch-added projects
   (`RESTyard.Schema`, `RESTyard.HtoSourceGenerators*`, `RESTyard.Schema.Test`) — keep `netstandard2.0`
   where required (generator, analyzers). *Done in `5aaba94`.*
-- [ ] `HypermediaExtensionsOptions.ImplicitHypermediaActionParameterBinders` XML doc (~line 40) still describes
+- [x] `HypermediaExtensionsOptions.ImplicitHypermediaActionParameterBinders` XML doc (~line 40) still describes
   the removed body binder (`HypermediaActionParameterFromBodyAttribute`, `KeyFromUri`).
-The option itself is still live — it switches the form binder between implicit and attributed-only (`StartupExtensions.cs:176`) — so keep it and fix the doc only.
+The option itself is still live — it switches the form binder between implicit and attributed-only (`StartupExtensions.cs:176`) — so keep it and fix the doc only. *Also fixed the same text on `AddHypermediaParameterBinders`.*
 - [x] Integration test: `QUERY` action + `[FromBody]` parameter binding (CarShack `NewQueryAction`). *Covered by `CallAction_CreateQuery_WithManualResolve` / `_WithExecuteAndResolve` (green).*
 - [x] `HypermediaParameterFromFormBinder`: B1 ported it to System.Text.Json, #131 restricted it to explicit